 Bonus: 5 Upcoming #OwnVoices Books about Autism to Watch Out For

-Flap Your Hands by Steve Asbell, illustrated by Steve Asbell (Spring 2021)
+Flap Your Hands: A Celebration of Stimming by Steve Asbell, illustrated by Steve Asbell

 Sarah Kapit’s next book is the story of two autistic siblings – one of whom uses an Augmentative and Alternative Communication (AAC) device to communicate.
-Sisters Lara and Caroline start a detective agency and begin to solve mysteries together, but when everything falls apart, can they make things right and be friends again? [middle grade, for ages TBD]
+Sisters Lara and Caroline start a detective agency and begin to solve mysteries together, but when everything falls apart, can they make things right and be friends again? [middle grade, for ages 8 and up]

 Adriana White is an autistic librarian, former special education teacher, and writer.
 After being diagnosed with autism in her 30s, she now advocates for more autism-friendly schools and libraries.
 She is also passionate about supporting #OwnVoices books by autistic authors, and thinks that every library should include them!
 Links to her work can be found at https://linktr.ee/adrianalw.
 You can also follow Adriana on Twitter at @Adriana_Edu, where she tweets about autism, libraries, and diverse books.